betaglot/plantabeta/docs/guide/GettingStarted.md

 1. Assign readings and tests to your crew members.
 2. Group Elements together into lesson plans.
-3. Adapt your lessons to the current LandType.
+3. Adapt your lessons to the current EnvironmentType.